 39. Denise DeLeon is a resident of Dysart, Iowa.
 She regularly purchases eBooks from Barnes & Noble.
 Ms. DeLeon also shops on the Amazon.com platform, but she is not making any claims relating in any way to any products or services sold or distributed through the Amazon.com platform.
-Ms. DeLeon purchased eBooks from the Big Five Co-conspirators through Amazon's rival eBook retailer, including her purchase of Turbo Twenty-Three from Co-conspirator Penguin on September 14, 2020, for \$2.99, a price equal to the price of the same book sold through the Amazon.com platform.
-Defendant's anticompetitive agreement with the Big Five prevented the price competition with Amazon.com that would have resulted in a lower market price for these books.
-Ms. DeLeon has been injured and will continue to be injured by paying more for the Big Five's eBooks than she would have paid or would pay in the future in the absence of Defendant's unlawful acts, as set forth herein.
+Ms. DeLeon purchased eBooks from the Big Five through Amazon's rival eBook retailer, including her purchase of Turbo Twenty-Three from Penguin on September 14, 2020, for \$2.99, a price equal to the price of the same book sold through the Amazon.com platform.
+Defendants' anticompetitive agreement prevented the price competition with Amazon.com that would have resulted in a lower market price for these books.
+Ms. DeLeon has been injured and will continue to be injured by paying more for the Big Five's eBooks than she would have paid or would pay in the future in the absence of Defendants' unlawful acts, as set forth herein.